 This section describes how to use STMCubeMX and STM32CubeIDE to port an ESD project to STM32L4 Discovery board.

-Basically, we generate project for STM32L4 Discovery board by STMCubeMX at first, then use this project to build the ESD generated source code on STM32CubeIDE.
+To summarise the procedure, the STMCubeMX utility is used to generate an empty project for STM32L4 Discovery board; then the ESD generated source code is added to the project; the combined code is configured and compiled by the STM32CubeIDE.